Barnsley: Theatre

-The Civic was re-opened in March 2009 after a major redevelopment, which included provision for a theatre and public art gallery.
+The Civic was reopened in March 2009 after a major redevelopment, which included provision for a theatre and public art gallery.
 The Civic has hosted high-profile acts such as Al Murray and Russell Howard.
 The Civic houses a contemporary art gallery that hosts touring exhibition from the V&A and the Flow Gallery in London.
 The Civic also curates its own work for touring.